lumilio/Jungle-didakoo.com-README.md/README.md

 ## The Trees
-Each side has three Tree squares surrounding its Castle.
+Each side has three Tree squares surrounding its Piramid.
 A player may move on and off of his own Tree squares with no effect.
 If, however, a player moves onto the opponent’s tree square, that piece loses all of its power, and may be captured by any of the defending pieces.

-## The Castle
+## The Piramid
-Animals are allowed to move into their own Castle.
-When an animal moves into the opponent’s Castle, it has won the game.
+Animals are allowed to move into their own Piramid.
+When an animal moves into the opponent’s Piramid, it has won the game.

 ## Rank & Points
 At the end of a match the winner is rewarded with 3 rank points. ...........